ray-jpl/rayjpl-wiki/content/private/Combinatorics.md

 ---
-title: "Combinatronics"
+title: "Combinatorics"
 enableToc: true
 tags:
-- Combinatronics
+- Combinatroics
 - Factorials
--
 ---
-## Combinatronics
+## Combinatorics
 #### Selection with repeats
 >[!note] Definition
 > When we count something with repeats, we use the simple formula